 Growing Wallflowers Erysimum

 Wallflowers are one of the most highly scented garden plants, which are often overlooked, perhaps because of their association with cottage gardens.
-In fact they look great mixed in with spring bulbs.
+Teamed up with spring bulbs, they look and smell lovely.

 Varieties of wallflowers can be annual, biennial or perennial, although it's true to say the best scented varieties are biennial.
 Wallflowers are available in a host of lovely shades of reds, orange, russet, pinks, apricot, purple, and in subtle shades.
 Select the right variety of wallflowers and enjoy their amazing scent throughout a long flowering period from spring to early summer.